Community Portraits

 It's ironic that I have kept my work with people and my work with nature separate and isolated from each other, doing exactly the opposite of what I advocate for and aspire to in life and art.

-Still somewhat irreconcilable on a visual level, my difficulties serve as a metaphor for the difficulties in making and holding connections between humanity and nature.
+Still somewhat irreconcilable on a visual level, my difficulties serve as a metaphor for the difficulties in experiencing 'oneness' with nature.

 These words and ideas, hurriedly written, will surely change as I continue to work through this process of reconciliation.
-But here, early in 2024, it feels like a breakthrough.
-My message and my feelings remain the same, and I'm excited to see what changes this shift in understanding brings.
+But now, in 2024, it feels like a breakthrough.
+My message and my feelings remain the same, but I'm excited to see what changes this shift in understanding brings to my practice.